 - threaten to bring in local police or other law-enforcement groups to have you arrested for not paying.

 In the meantime, while you can’t necessarily prevent yourself from becoming a victim of this crime, there are steps you can take to reduce your risks, and to spot fraud and work to correct it before it becomes a bigger problem.
 Check your Social Security Administration earnings statement each year for accuracy.
 Also check your credit reports regularly for possible signs of fraud, such as accounts that aren’t yours.
-You can get your credit reports for free once a year from AnnualCreditReport.com, and you can get a free credit report summary, updated monthly, on Credit.com.
+You can get your credit reports for free once a year from AnnualCreditReport.com, and you can get a free credit report summary, updated every 14 days, on Credit.com.

 More on Identity Theft: